Racing to King George Falls 💦

 ©SEABOURN | 📷 S. Martin

-Expedition Leader Robin steps up.
+And, in this moment, expedition Leader Robin steps up.

 Robin handles the Zodiac like a maestro at sea.